lvcabral/carabiner/README.md

 ## Building from source

-If you want to build Carabiner from source, you can do so by cloning the repository and use electron-forge to build it.
+If you want to build Carabiner from source, first ensure you have the Node.js installed (v18.0+).

-## Developing locally

-First ensure you have the correct version of Node.js installed.
-If you are using [nvm](https://github.com/nvm-sh/nvm) you can run `nvm use` to switch to the correct version.

 Next, clone the repository and install the dependencies.

 ```console